7PH/php7-caching/README.md

     * @param name Name of the cache file to retrieve
     * @param generator Function '() => string' generate cache
     * @param expire Cache expiration, in seconds
     * @param has_regen Wether the cache file has been generated (or should have if no generator function was provided)
-    * @return cache Cache content or 'false' if generator=NULL & cache expired & file does not exists */ function memcached_load(Memcached &$mem, string $name,
+    * @return cache Cache content, or 'false' if generator=NULL & cache expired & file does not exists */ function memcached_load(Memcached &$mem, string $name,